Skip to main content

 }

-• Syntax: Swift’s let declaration for collections represents true “Deep Immutability”.
+• Syntax: Swift’s let declaration for collections means true “Deep Immutability”.

 • Behavior: This is because Swift collection types are Structs (Value Types), whereas C# collections are Classes (Reference Types).
-In Swift, assigning an Array to let means this Value Type instance cannot be altered at all; in C#, a readonly List only means you cannot point the variable to another List object, but the internal data of the original List can be modified.
-To achieve the effect of Swift’s let in C#, you typically need ImmutableList<T> or ReadOnlyCollection<T>.
+In Swift, assigning an Array to let means the Value Type instance cannot be changed at all.
+In C#, readonly List only means you cannot point the variable to another List object, but the internal data can be modified.
+To achieve Swift’s let effect in C#, one typically needs to use ImmutableList<T> or ReadOnlyCollection<T>.

 Arrays